 At end-September, the real еstatе firm’s outstanding credit stood at P2.8 billion out of the available P6.6 billion.

 After tying up with Trump International for the tallest building in the Philippines, Century Properties is now developing a new project with interiors to be helmed by French designer Philippe Starck.

 The signature tower dubbed Acqua Uguazu is the first collaboration of Century Properties with the design brand.
 It is estimated to cost P1.7 billion and the fifth of the six buidlings would rise within the developer’s 2.4-hectare lot in Mandaluyong City called Acqua Private Residences.

-“We continue to establish international collaborations because the local market has shown its readiness for branded real еstatе,” Marco R. Antonio, Century Properties co-chief operating officer and managing director, said.
+“We continue to establish international collaborations because the local market has shown its readiness for branded real еstatе,” Marco R. Antonio, Century Properties President and CEO, said.